 Whether you've studied Latin before or will do so for the first time in medical school, remember this phrase: Caveat emptor, meaning "buyer beware."
 It's never to early to talk with admissions officers and professors at residency programs, as well as with representatives at the licensing boards where you plan to practice medicine.
 Before you even consider applying to an overseas medical school, learn the ins and outs of becoming licensed.
 Speaking with several licensed physicians who've graduated from medical schools abroad as well as those who've earned degrees from U.S. medical schools can also help you make the best decision about where to get your medical education.

-Examine the links on the next page to learn more about overseas medical schools as well as residency programs and how to practice medicine in the United States.
+Examine the links below to learn more about overseas medical schools as well as residency programs and how to practice medicine in the United States.

 - American Medical Association.
 "Medical Licensure."
 2010.
 (March 10, 2010) http://www.ama-assn.org/ama/pub/education-careers/becoming-physician/medical-licensure.shtml